rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_permissions.md

 subcategory: ""
 description: |-

 The `polaris_aws_cnp_permissions` data source is used to access information about the permissions required by RSC for a specified feature set.

 ## Permission Groups
 Following is a list of features and their applicable permission groups.
 These are used when specifying the feature set.

-### CLOUD_NATIVE_ARCHIVAL
+`CLOUD_NATIVE_ARCHIVAL`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.

-### CLOUD_NATIVE_PROTECTION
+`CLOUD_NATIVE_PROTECTION`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.
- * `EXPORT_AND_RESTORE` - Represents the set of permissions required for export and restore operations.
- * `FILE_LEVEL_RECOVERY` - Represents the set of permissions required for file-level recovery operations.
- * `SNAPSHOT_PRIVATE_ACCESS` - Represents the set of permissions required for private access to disk snapshots.

-### CLOUD_NATIVE_S3_PROTECTION
+`CLOUD_NATIVE_S3_PROTECTION`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.

-### EXOCOMPUTE
+`EXOCOMPUTE`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.
-  * `PRIVATE_ENDPOINTS` - Represents the set of permissions required for usage of private endpoints.
-  * `RSC_MANAGED_CLUSTER` - Represents the set of permissions required for the Rubrik- managed Exocompute cluster.
+  * `RSC_MANAGED_CLUSTER` - Represents the set of permissions required for the Rubrik-managed Exocompute cluster.

-### RDS_PROTECTION
+`RDS_PROTECTION`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.

 -> **Note:** When permission groups are specified, the `BASIC` permission group must always be included.

 ---

 # polaris_aws_cnp_permissions (Data Source)

 The `polaris_aws_cnp_permissions` data source is used to access information about the permissions required by RSC for a specified feature set.

 ## Permission Groups
 Following is a list of features and their applicable permission groups.
 These are used when specifying the feature set.

-### CLOUD_NATIVE_ARCHIVAL
+`CLOUD_NATIVE_ARCHIVAL`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.

-### CLOUD_NATIVE_PROTECTION
+`CLOUD_NATIVE_PROTECTION`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.
- * `EXPORT_AND_RESTORE` - Represents the set of permissions required for export and restore operations.
- * `FILE_LEVEL_RECOVERY` - Represents the set of permissions required for file-level recovery operations.
- * `SNAPSHOT_PRIVATE_ACCESS` - Represents the set of permissions required for private access to disk snapshots.

-### CLOUD_NATIVE_S3_PROTECTION
+`CLOUD_NATIVE_S3_PROTECTION`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.

-### EXOCOMPUTE
+`EXOCOMPUTE`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.
-  * `PRIVATE_ENDPOINTS` - Represents the set of permissions required for usage of private endpoints.
-  * `RSC_MANAGED_CLUSTER` - Represents the set of permissions required for the Rubrik- managed Exocompute cluster.
+  * `RSC_MANAGED_CLUSTER` - Represents the set of permissions required for the Rubrik-managed Exocompute cluster.

-### RDS_PROTECTION
+`RDS_PROTECTION`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.

 -> **Note:** When permission groups are specified, the `BASIC` permission group must always be included.